 - "Fiction was invented the day Jonas arrived home and told his wife that he was three days late because he had been swallowed by a whale."

-(Gabriel Garcia Marquez)
+(attributed to Gabriel Garcia Marquez)

 - "The young gentleman was later seen by me in front of the gare Saint-Lazare."